On December 21, 2021, President Biden signed the Responsible Education Mitigating Options and Technical Extensions Act or the REMOTE Act into law

 This means that starting December 22, 2021, you will no longer receive the MHA at the resident (in person) rate for classes taken online.
 When enrolling for courses after that date or any subsequent term, you will need to enroll in approved resident (in person) classes to continue receiving your MHA at the resident rate.
 Otherwise, you will receive the online rate (half the national average).
 To find out more about your MHA rate, visit the GI Bill Comparison Tool.

 Additionally, many GI Bill programs are not normally approved for online training; they are only approved for resident (in person) training.
-This is especially true for most remedial courses.
+This is especially true for most Non-College Degree (NCD) programs but is also the case for any non-accredited degree programs.
 These programs are only currently approved for GI Bill benefits for online training because of the COVID-19 legislation set to end on December 21, 2021.
-If your class is one that is normally only approved for resident training and is only approved for online training due to the COVID-19 legislation, you will need to return to resident (in person) training after December 21, 2021, if you want to continue receiving GI Bill benefits.
+If your program is one that is normally only approved for resident training and is only approved for online training due to the COVID-19 legislation, you will need to return to resident (in person) training after December 21, 2021, if you want to continue receiving GI Bill benefits.

 How will this impact me?